JDavisWASD/MTG_Collection_Tracker/README.md

 - Selecting which currency to display
 - Display total price of all cards
 - Search for and display backsides of transform and MDFC cards
+- Replace text descriptions of symbols with the correct images